 The typical features of the CK group listed above were re-evaluated by Greenwood et al. (2003), and it was further established that the predominantly equilibrated members of the CK group were consistent with metamorphic progression of the CV group.
 It was suggested that the few unequilibrated CK members, such as Dhofar 015, do not exhibit the typical features of CK chondrites, but more closely resemble the oxidized CV3 chondrites.

-Runyon and Dunn (2011) studied Cr2O3 vs. MgO as well as TiO2 and NiO in magnetite and olivine, and arrived at a different conclusion from that espoused by Greenwood et al. for a common CV-CK parent body.
-Their results do not support a metamorphic sequence from the oxidized CV to the unequilibrated and equilibrated CK groups, or that the results were ambiguous.
-In addition, a study of volatile element abundances by Isa et al. (2011) demonstrated no consistency with a scenario of increasing metamorphism from the oxidized CV to the unequilibrated and equilibrated CK groups (Isa et al., 2011).
-Moreover, in their study of metamorphosed clasts in CV chondrites, Jogo et al. (2011) determined that CK chondrites have higher NiO contents, have plagioclase that exhibits a unique An distribution, and have abundant magnetite.
-In their studies of the CVCK group relationships, Davidson et al. (2012) identified several parameters that are inconsistent with a common CVCK origin, including differences in chondrule Fa content and Fe/Mn ratios, and differences in FeO and Cr2O3 contents in opaque phases.
+Runyon and Dunn (2011) investigated Cr2O3 vs. MgO, and TiO2 and NiO in magnetite and olivine, and arrived at a different conclusion from that espoused by Greenwood et al. for a common CV-CK parent body.
+Their results do not support unambiguously a metamorphic sequence progressing from oxidized CV to unequilibrated and equilibrated CK meteorites.
+In addition, a study of volatile element abundances by Isa et al. (2011) demonstrated no consistency with a scenario of increasing metamorphism from the oxidized CV to the unequilibrated and equilibrated CK meteorites.
+Furthermore, in their study of metamorphosed clasts in CV chondrites, Jogo et al. (2011) determined that CK chondrites have higher NiO contents, have plagioclase that exhibits a unique An distribution, and contain abundant magnetite.
+In a similar way, studies of CVCK group relationships by Davidson et al. (2012) led to the identification of several parameters which are inconsistent with a common CVCK origin, including differences in chondrule Fa content and Fe/Mn ratios, and differences in FeO and Cr2O3 contents in opaque phases.
 Another study of consequence involving elemental analyses in CK chondrites was conducted by Ebihara et al. (2012).
 They determined that a positive correlation exists between REE abundance and petrologic type, and also that REE abundances in low petrologic type CK chondrites was unlike abundances in Allende.
 Therefore, a scenario reflecting separate parent bodies for the CV and CK chondrites was deemed most consistent with the data.
 They suggest that the CK parent body was relatively small in size and had a typical onion-shell structure, with the highest metamorphic grade and the high-temperature phases residing nearest the center.

-In their study of CV and CK chondrites spanning the entire petrographic range, Wasson et al. (2013) demonstrated that the lack of CAIs and igneous rims, as well as the observed elemental fractionations were consistent with a more extensive metamorphic history, including impact-generated crushing, metasomatic oxidation, volatile loss, and recrystallization.

-Although they believe that the oxidized subgroups of the CV chondrites were originally derived from material related to the reduced subgroup, the exact oxidation pathway is unknown, and therefore they propose a classification scheme in accord with that of Greenwood et al. (2009) in that unequilibrated CK chondrites should be termed CV3oxK, and the equilibrated meteorites should be designated CV46.
+Although Wasson et al. (2013) believe the oxidized subgroups of the CV chondrites were originally derived from material related to the reduced subgroup, the exact oxidation pathway is unknown.
+Therefore they propose a classification scheme in accord with that of Greenwood et al. (2009) in which unequilibrated CK chondrites should be termed CV3oxK, while the equilibrated meteorites should be designated CV46.

 Our collections contain less than 20 different meteorites representating unequilibrated CK material.
 Dhofar 015 is a relatively fresh meteorite with a weathering grade of W1 on the Wlotzka (1993) scale, and a shock stage of S3.
 Meteorites constituting the equilibrated CV group have an average porosity of 14%, virtually the same as that measured for the unequilibrated CV group (ave.
 14.6%; Macke et al., 2011).
 The photo above shows the interior side of a 0.47 g specimen of Dhofar 015 while that below shows the fusion-crusted side.